Hpauric/hpauric.github.io/_drafts/2017-09-05-Entity-Framework.md

 - Course
 - Enrollment

 If you were creating your first application you might think you would just need two entities: `Student` and `Course`.
 Why do we need Enrollment?
+Why can't our Students have the course they are enrolled in as properties, and our Course have Students as properties?
+What does the `Enrollment` entity bring to the table?

+> The many-to-many relationship involves defining a third table (called a junction or join table), whose primary key is composed of the foreign keys from both related tables.

+Is this true for the Enrollment entity?
+No. It has it's own EnrollmentID key.